 A purchase order is one of the necessary types of paperwork that many business owners dread.
 The purchase order process is often long and complex and requires large amounts of back and forth communication.
 Too often, information gets lost in this type of disorganized communication – and even when it doesn’t get lost, it’s difficult to keep track of everything.

-But this bureaucratic pain is no longer necessary thanks to the advent of purchase order process automation.
+But this bureaucratic pain is no longer necessary thanks to the advent of purchase order automation software.

 A Look Into the Purchase Order Process

 The purchase order process is the entire journey of a purchase order.
 It’s part of every organization’s overall procurement process.
 It includes its creation, the approval of the order, dispatch, delivery, invoicing, closure, budget checks, contract management, quality checks, and anything else that is required for an order to be fulfilled.

 For this process to be clear for all parties involved — the sales rep, managers, and buyers — establishing a proper flow is key.

 Here is what one possible purchase order process flow could look like (yours will vary depending on your business requirements):

 In this example, the process conditionally requires the approval of a VP if the amount exceeds a certain threshold.

 The main goal of a purchase order process is to manage orders and expectations surrounding this order.
 When a clear process is established, all parties involved understand what will happen at what step of the flow.

 This helps to clear up misunderstandings and errors in communication.